pabloherrerof/pabloherrerof/README.md

                         Bootcamp: "Oxygen Workspace",
                         Training: "Oxygen Workspace",
                       },
- challenge: "become a good programmer and be able to live from it! 🌱" }
+ challenge: "become a good developer and be able to live from it! 🌱" }
 ```